Cameron-M-Bailey/Data-Warehouse-SQL-Data-Analysis/README.md

 # Data-Warehouse-SQL-Data-Analysis
 ### The development of a small-scale data warehouse in a star schema and analysis of StockX sales data using SQL.
 # Objective
 The project builds a simple data warehouse in PostgreSQL in order to query and analyze StockX sales and product data for Yeezy and Nike x Off-White sneakers.
-SQL queries were written to accomplish a variety of tasks including to create custom functions, identify top performing products, and calculate sneakers with the best resale value.
+SQL queries were written to accomplish a variety of tasks including create custom functions, identify top performing products, and calculate sneakers with the best resale value.
 # Dataset
 This dataset is from the StockX 2019 Data Contest.
 It consists of sales provided by StockX with approximately 10,000 shoe sales from 50 different models of Nike x Off-White and Yeezy.
 Data includes: